JuperTronic/CircuitPython_Chime/README.rst

 a combination of tubular chime algorithms and empirical models.
 Three chime voices are included in the class (``Voice.Tubular``, ``Voice.Bell``, and ``Voice.Perfect``) as well as selectable chime and striker materials.
-The ``Scales`` class contains a library of common wind chime and bell scales in a series of Scientific Pitch Notation (SPN) lists.
+The ``Scales`` class contains a library of common wind chime and bell scales in a collection of Scientific Pitch Notation (SPN) lists.

 The ``Chime`` class is instantiated after an MCU board-specific audio output object is defined.
 The audio output object can be an Analog DAC or PWM GPIO pin as well as an I2S DAC output (as in the